datashaman/mrtallyman/README.md

     zappa tail dev

-The endpoint URL should be input into the _Request URL_ on your bot's Event Subscription page.
+The endpoint URL with _/slack_ appended should be input into the _Request URL_ on your bot's Event Subscription page.
 The bot takes care of verifying the challenge.

 ## Operations